colinbatesvt/Dominion/README.md

 # Dominion
-An Angluar & node based remake of the Dominion card game. playable at: https://colins-dominion.herokuapp.com/
+An Angluar & node based remake of the Dominion card game.

-Feature:s
+playable at: https://colins-dominion.herokuapp.com/

+Features:
 - Online multiplayer up to 4 people using websockets
 - Automatic card logic: gold, buys, and actions tracked and calculated automatically
 - Interface built in angular html and css.
 Clean, easy to use, and fast